 * mandatory information

-2. Compliance with data protection rules is supervised by a Data Protection Officer appointed by the Controller, who may be contacted by e-mail: email@example.com.
+2. Compliance with data protection rules is supervised by the Data Protection Inspector appointed at the Controller, whom you can contact by email: firstname.lastname@example.org

-3. Personal data will be processed for the purposes related to your activity on the https://www.kopalnia.pl website on the basis of the following legal bases:
+3. The personal data will be processed for the following purposes and on the following legal grounds:

 |Purpose of data processing||Legal basis for data processing|